isabella232/sfcc-helpcenter/content/md/first-steps/trigger.md

 ::: warning
 - In the case of an automatic trigger, be sure to properly schedule all jobs to have time to import all PIM data between each scheduled import process.
 - In the case of a manual triggering, be careful not to combine the manual and automatic processes.
-- Use the differential import of products as much as possible, which will optimize the import time.
+- Use the differential import of products as much as possible, which will optimize the time of import.
 :::

 # How to check that all jobs have been executed correctly?

-Click on the `Administration` menu then go to `Operations : Jobs History`:
+1. Click on the `Administration` menu.
+2. Then go to `Operations : job History`:

 ![Cartridge jobs history](../img/sfcc-jobs-history.png)

-On this page, you will find a list of jobs that have been done before.
-By browsing this list, you will be able to find the Akeneo SFCC cartridge jobs that have been executed and know the status of those.
+On this page, you will find a list of jobs that have been executed before.
+You will be able to find the Akeneo SFCC cartridge jobs that have been executed and know its status by browsing this list.

 ![Cartridge jobs history page](../img/sfcc-jobs-history-page.png)

 ::: info
-If you experience an error with one of the cartridge jobs : by clicking on the small icon in the "log file" column, you can download the log file and give it to your technical team for analysis.
+If you experience an error with one of the cartridge jobs : click on the small icon in the "log file" column to download the log file.
+You can give it to your technical team for analysis.
 :::